-- Provide students with the opportunity, building on linguistic knowledge, to obtain a systematic understanding and knowledge of the skills required for the legal translation profession, whether practised in-house or independently
+- Promote best practice in the field by offering a world-renowned and prestigious legal qualification that develops individual careers.
+Build on linguistic knowledge and provide students with the opportunity to obtain a systematic understanding and knowledge of the skills required for the legal translation profession.

-- Facilitate an understanding of the theories, values, principles and rules involved in the discipline of Legal Translation Studies
+- Facilitate an understanding of the theories, values, principles and rules of Legal Translation Studies

-- Enable students to complement high-level expertise with evolving technologies, with a discriminating eye for their appropriate use
+- Enable students to complement high-level expertise in evolving technologies, with a discriminating eye for their appropriate use

 - Incorporate pre-professionalization by exploring ethics, codes of conduct, business skills, and a wide array of real-world scenarios and contexts

-The LLM in Legal Translation is an unparalleled opportunity - both as career development for those that have already worked as translators or lawyers, and for those entering the profession, as a way to acquire benchmark interdisciplinary skills and benefit from the latest groundbreaking research in the field.
+The LLM in Legal Translation is an unparalleled opportunity - both for those who have already worked as translators or lawyers, and for those newly entering the profession, as a way to acquire benchmark interdisciplinary skills and benefit from the latest groundbreaking research in the field.

 Core and elective modules are selected according to students’ backgrounds and aims.
 The method of assessment is ongoing, through coursework and a final dissertation.